arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-Because the Portenta Machine Control is operating in Full-Duplex mode, the following line is important to enable Full-Duplex mode:
+Because the Portenta Machine Control is operating in Full-Duplex mode, the following line is essential and must be included within the code to enable Full-Duplex mode:

 ```arduino
 MachineControl_RS485Comm.setFullDuplex(true);
 ```

 The Server Portenta Machine Control uses the script below, which translates received coils into corresponding Digital Outputs.
-It will blink four Digital Outputs accordingly in timely manner.
+It will blink four Digital Outputs accordingly in a timely manner.

 ```arduino
 // Include the necessary libraries